Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    Make the following changes in the code as shown:

-   - Implement the below interface.
+   - Import the below package.

       >import java.io.Serializable;